Johanmkr/MasterThesis/log/dbd.md

 Worked on some elementary ML theory.
 Looked at the first successfull output from gevolution, visualised this.

 ## Thursday 22.06.23
-Look more specifically on the outputs of gevolution runs, how to tweak settings,
+Look more specifically on the outputs of gevolution runs, how to tweak settings.
+### Meeting with Paco and Julian
+* Generate dummy data with default values from gevolution.
+Slice it into different slabs and generate dataset.
+Create model based on this.